elastic/logstash/docs/configuration.md

 ### <a name="hash"></a>Hash

-A hash is basically the same syntax as Ruby hashes.
+A hash is basically the same syntax as a Ruby hash.
 The key and value are simply pairs, such as:

     match => { "field1" => "value1", "field2" => "value2", ... }